cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

  1. Go to the [Cloudify download page](http://cloudify.co/download/), click on *Choose Manager Image*, and select the image for your environment.

-   * Amazon AWS - To start an instance for AWS
+   * *Amazon AWS* - To start an instance for AWS:

      1. Subscribe to Cloudify Manager in the AWS Marketplace.
      1. In your EC2 account, go to *AMIs* and find the Cloudify Manager in the public images.

-   * OpenStack - After you download the QCOW file, go to your OpenStack cloud and launch an instance based on the image you uploaded.
+   * *OpenStack* - After you download the QCOW file, go to your OpenStack cloud and launch an instance based on the image you uploaded:

      1. Go to *Compute* > *Images* and click *Create Image*.
      1. Enter the details of the image, including: